 Patients with significant medical needs should be aware of the out-of-pocket costs associated with bronze and silver plans

-The ACA is structured in such a way that bronze and silver plans feature lower premiums but higher patient out-of-pocket costs.
-Patients should be sure and look at all of the out-of-pocket costs associated with these plans at the lower metal tiers.
+The ACA is structured in such a way that bronze and silver plans feature lower premiums but higher out-of-pocket costs for patients.
+Patients should be sure and look at all of the out-of-pocket costs associated with these plans at the lower metal tiers, especially at the lower metal tiers.
 They will likely include high deductibles, sometimes as much as $5,000 or $6,000 at the bronze level.
-Carriers differ regarding whether or not pharmaceutical products are subject to the deductible, which is another key feature to ask about.
+Carriers differ regarding whether or not medications are subject to the deductible, which is another key feature to ask about.

-Below is a look at a handful of states and how plans in those states will price specialty drugs for patients in a bronze plan as well as in a silver plan.
+Below is a look at a handful of states and how plans in those states will price specialty drugs for patients in a bronze plan as well as in a silver plan using 2014 information.

 There is a maximum annual out-of-pocket cap which applies to the new marketplaces.
-In 2014, this maximum out of pocket is $6,350.
+In 2015, this maximum out of pocket is $6,600 for individual coverage and $13,200 for family coverage.
 While this does offer some basic protections against catastrophic debt, it also is limited to in-network services as well as pharmacy products that are on formulary, making it even more important that you know exactly what is covered by your plan.

 Milliman Report on Healthcare Exchanges in Seven States